 Princeton has had organized baseball teams since 1857, playing its first outside game in 1860 and its first intercollegiate game in 1864.

-Princeton played the first-ever ultimate Frisbee game — against Rutgers — on November 6, 1972.
+Other firsts include the first intercollegiate sailing regatta won by Princeton versus Harvard and Yale on June 14, 1928 and the first-ever ultimate Frisbee game — played against Rutgers — on November 6, 1972.

 Princeton Olympians | The Princeton All-Time Olympians |